pincoin/django-app-quickstarter/README.md

 django app quickstarter

 # DO NOT FORGET TO CHANGE!
+The default app name is `barebone`, so it must be changed before using this app template.

 Don't forget to modify the file and directory for your Django application.

 1. Please, change the app directory name: `barebone`.